openedx/frontend-app-ora-grading/README.rst

 Contributing
 ************

-Contributions are very welcome.
+This project is currently only accepting bug fixes, security fixes, and maintenance work.
+New features should be discussed in advance with the owning team and added to the public roadmap or they may not be accepted.
+You can start a conversation by creating a new issue on this repo summarizing your feature idea.

 Please read `How To Contribute <https://openedx.org/r/how-to-contribute>`_ for details.

-This project is currently accepting all types of contributions, bug fixes, security fixes, maintenance work, or new features.
-However, please make sure to have a discussion about your new feature idea with the maintainers prior to beginning development to maximize the chances of your change being accepted.
-You can start a conversation by creating a new issue on this repo summarizing your idea.

 The Open edX Code of Conduct
 ****************************